 This section only applies to Chrome on Windows, Mac, and Linux.

-1. Open a new tab in Chrome by clicking the open a new tab icon at the top of your browser window.
+- Open a new tab in Chrome by clicking the icon at the top of your browser window.

-2. Click the Chrome Remote Desktop App icon in the Apps section to open the Chrome Remote Desktop app.
+- Click the icon in the Apps section to open the Chrome Remote Desktop app.

 Once your friend enters the access code, the sharing session will begin and he or she will be able to see your computer screen.
 You can click Stop sharing or press Ctrl+Alt+Esc (Mac: Opt-Ctrl-Esc) at anytime to end the session.